Ceici92/CeciliasBlog/content/posts/Lecture3.md

 The colour highlighting the key depends on the note's length.
 The shortest beat a note is, the more vivid the colour will be.
 For example, on the sketch I chose to highlight in blue a minim note (2 beats), and in red a demisemiquaver (1/8 beat).
-The semibreves could be highlighted in green, the minims in blue, the crotchets in purple, the quaver in yellow, the semiquaver in orange and the demisemiquaver in red.
+The semibreves could be highlighted in green, the crotchets in purple, the quaver in yellow, and the semiquaver in orange.

 This way, the AR application would not only show which piano key to play, but how long it should be played.